distributedOne/diskbench/README.md

 Executing The Tests
 ===========

-Once you have enabled the tests you want to run all you need to do is execute is the fio-runner.sh script:
+Once you have enabled the tests you want to run all you need to do is execute is the diskbench.sh script:

     ./diskbench.sh
     Usage: ./diskbench.sh: [OPTIONS]
       -u              : Directory/mountpoint to test
       -s              : Test file size (default: 4G) -i              : I/O depth (used by fio) (default: 256 - heavy)
+      -n              : Test name (used for the comparaison) -p profile_name : Enable tests based on a profile (optional) -g 500          : Number of pgs for the rados bench pool (default: 500) (optional) -x              : Run extra tests: IOZone and Bonnie++ (optional)

 This will execute each of the fio tests and their results will be stored into the results folder.